project-sunbird/sunbird.org-docs/developer-docs/upgrading.md

 > - If you encounter *repository_exception*, restart the elasticsearch service and run the backup script.
 > - To restart the elasticsearch service, run the following command: `sudo systemctl restart es-1_elasticsearch.service`

- 4. Elasticsearch backup includes the following databases:
+ 4.Elasticsearch backup includes the following databases:

 	a) searchindex      - Stores the user, org , course, batch data